ETHEREAL-Research-Group/HoloPlace/README.md

-# Repository for ACM SUI '23 Paper Submission
+# Repository for ACM IUI '24 Paper Submission

 Welcome to the repository for our paper submission to ACM SUI '23.
 This README outlines the structure and details of our dataset.